 Contact moving companies to arrange for an onsite survey of items to be moved, and identify yourself as an E&I member.
 Make sure to show each mover all items to be moved so that an "apples to apples" comparison can be made of the quotes.
 It is recommended to get quotes from multiple suppliers.
 This should provide enough competitive information to make a decision and select the right company for your needs.

-- Review Stanford's Administrative Guide and especially Section 7 in Administrative Guide Policy 2.1.19: Relocation of Faculty and Staff, to know what items will and will not be covered in the reimbursement package.
+- Review Stanford's Administrative Guide and especially Moving of Household and Personal Effects, to know what items will and will not be covered in the reimbursement package.

 - Know how much Stanford is willing to reimburse (any amount above that will be the payee’s responsibility).

 - Be sure to show the estimator all the items that must be moved.
 It's better to have a comprehensive and written list of all items, and have the estimator sign off on it (occasionally the bill is substantially higher than the quote, and the reason given by the moving company is that the estimator was not shown everything).